boshjerns/MithrilWhisperApp/mithril-whisper-mac/README.md

 - **Row-Level Security**: Database policies ensure users only access their own data
 - **Authentication**: JWT tokens and multi-factor validation for all API requests

 **Bottom Line**: Your voice recordings are processed locally and deleted immediately.
-The app is sandboxed to prevent any access to your personal files.
+The app uses standard macOS permissions with hardened runtime security.
 Only if you choose to use AI assistant features is the resulting *text* securely transmitted for processing.

 ### 📋 Development Requirements